 Day 7: Drive to New Jalpaiguri.
 Cost of cab – Rs.5,500 per vehicle

 Please note that you will be staying at a guest house in Yuksom.
 The stay on all other days is in tents (3 per tent).
+Request to reach before 3:00 PM to Bagdogra Airport/NJP as arranging Cabs/Jeep will be difficult after 3:00 PM.

 |duration||6 DAYS –5 NIGHTS|